dinshaw/dinshaw.github.io/full-outline.md

 # The dream is that, all day, all we have to do is 'our jobs'
 * That our work moves from left to right, through our entire system, business–requirement to production, with very little exception.
-* DevOps refers to the tools and the mindset that aspires to keep our systems efficient, and to enable us to keep applications available while constantly introducing significant amounts of change.
+* DevOps refers to the ways and means to keep our systems efficient, and to enable us to keep applications available while constantly introducing significant amounts of change into production.
 * New responsibility now falls on Developers in that we need to own both the development of our software, and also the operation of it.
 * Responsibility falls on Operations to provide us with the tools that we need to do this.
 * Responsibility falls on everyone to start a dialog.
 To  begin to collaborate and to cooperate.